 Connecting our city

-Expand the menus below to learn more about some expected impacts of BRT
+Expand the menus below to learn more about some expected impacts

 The London Plan envisions a city that grows in a compact way – taking advantage of existing infrastructure, lowering energy costs, reducing emissions, encouraging healthy lifestyles and minimizing intrusion into our agricultural lands.
-BRT is designed to support and stimulate this shape of growth.
+Rapid transit is designed to support and stimulate this shape of growth.
 It aims to pave the way for urban regeneration and support the vision to strengthen London’s downtown.

 Why not light rail for London?